adrime92/halborn-assestment-solution/README.md

 How to use it
 ------------

-(Theoretically) The repository is intended to run automatically either by Jenkins or gitlab-ci.
+(Theoretically) The repository is intended to run automatically either by gitlab-ci.
 As soon as a new commit is populated to the SCM the pipelines should start deploying the Development environment.

 In case you want to run it manually:
 1. Clone the repository: